Genealogy & Research Tools

 - Digital Collections — The Digital Collections are a growing resource of research material from the Butler Center holdings and newly recorded material.

-- Fold3 (formerly Footnote.com) — A collection of over 60 million pages of historical documents and personal histories, including millions of records available from the National Archives and other institutions.
-Please note: certain features of Fold3 require the use of an Adobe Flash plugin unavailable on some mobile and tablet browsers.
+- Fold3 — A collection of over 60 million pages of historical documents and personal histories, including millions of records available from the National Archives and other institutions.
+Please note: this database is only available from www.cals.org

 - Heritage Quest Online — Available from home with a CALS library card, HeritageQuest includes searchable images of U.S. Federal Census records, digitized family and local history books, an index to genealogical and local history periodicals, and other genealogy resources.